enocx/node.js-and-express.js-for-Hackers-101/README.md

 app.listen(port, () => {
   console.log(`Server started on port ${port}...`);
 });

 ```

-> **Notice how we call the `logic` function using `app.use()` at the top of the file.** This setup applies the middleware to all routes that start with `/home`.
+> Notice how we call the logic function using app.use() at the top of the file.
+This setup applies the middleware to all routes that start with /home.
 This approach simplifies the code and ensures that the middleware logic is consistently applied to all relevant routes without repeating the function call.

 ---

 **By separating the logic into a different file and using `app.use()`, we not only keep the code organized but also make it more maintainable and efficient.**

 ---

 # Intro to Other Common HTTP Requests Using Postman

 ## POST Request